-- Skip/Length, modify incoming CID number by starting the manipulation a number of digits either from the beginning or end of the CID number, while retaining any number of the original digits.
-Options: - Skip: Spacify where to start modifying the CID number.
-A positive skip value of x will ignore the the leading x digits.
+Skip/Length, this allows you to modify incoming CID number by starting the manipulation a number of digits either from the beginning or end of the CID number, while retaining any number of the original digits.
+Options:

+- Skip: Specify where to start modifying the CID number.
+A positive skip value of x will ignore the leading x digits.
 A negative value of x will start x digits before the end of incoming CID number. - Length: determines the length of the modified CID number.
 If length is zero, all digits after the start position will be used.
-Define a negative length of x in order to discard the x trailing digits. - Prepend, Prefix to be added at the beginning of the original Caller ID number. - Append, Suffix to be added after the original Caller ID number.
+Define a negative length of x in order to discard the x trailing digits.

+Prepend, prefix to be added at the beginning of the original Caller ID number.
+Append, suffix to be added after the original Caller ID number.